fleetdm/fleet/docs/2-Deployment/2-Configuration.md

 - Environment variables
 - Command-line flags

+Note: We have deprecated `KOLIDE_` environment variables and will remove them in the Fleet 4.0 release.
+Please migrate all environment variables to `FLEET_`.

 For example, all of the following ways of launching Fleet are equivalent:

 ##### Using only CLI flags